fleetingbytes/shell-scripts/notes-on-mktemp.md

 The *-p* option is not any kind of fallback.
 With it, mktemp simply ignores whether the TMPDIR environment variable is set or not and tries to interpret the given templates (or the generated template) as paths relative to the tmpdir set by the -p option.
-That is, unless we also use the -p option, the -t option, and at least one template argument (see test cases 10, 20)
+That is, unless we use the -p option, the -t option, and at least one template argument (see test cases 10, 20).

 Instead of such details, all that the description needs to say here (but does not say!) is this:

 ```
-Unless modified by the -t or -p options or the optional template argument,
+Unless modified by the -t or -p options or the optional template arguments,
-mktemp tries to use the default template `$TMPDIR/tmp.XXXXXXXXXX`,
+mktemp tries to use the default template "$TMPDIR/tmp.XXXXXXXXXX",
-falling back to `/tmp/tmp.XXXXXXXXXX` if TMPDIR is not set.
+falling back to "/tmp/tmp.XXXXXXXXXX" if TMPDIR is not set.
 ```

 This is much easier to read and in accordance with the actual behavior.